dfbaskin/dotnet-webassembly/README.md

 ## Example.ConsoleApp

-This is a .NET console application that runs that calls the `rust_component` API.
+This is a .NET console application that loads and calls the `rust_component` API.

 To Run: